Ahmed-Ganna/bitesize-kitkat/PrintShop/PrintShop.md

 write the completed print document to the print manager.

 #### Laying out the pages

+The `onLayout()` method is likely to be called multiple times, as the user configures their print settings.
+Therefore it should be a fairly cheap operation.
+The result of this call should provide a `PrintDocumentInfo` object, which contains information such as the number of pages in the document.

+Let's take a look at the completed method and then work though the constituent parts:

     @Override
     public void onLayout(PrintAttributes oldAttributes, PrintAttributes newAttributes, CancellationSignal cancellationSignal, final LayoutResultCallback callback, Bundle extras) {